-- i. point a), within 1 year after the entry into force of this Directive; - ii. points b), c), e) and j), within 18 months after the entry into force of this Directive; - iii. point i), within 2 years after the entry into force of this Directive; - iv. points d), f) and g), within 3 years after the entry into force of this Directive; - v. point h), within 4 years after the entry into force of this Directive.
+- (i) point a), within 1 year after the entry into force of this Directive; - (ii) points b), c), e) and j), within 18 months after the entry into force of this Directive; - (iii) point i), within 2 years after the entry into force of this Directive; - (iv) points d), f) and g), within 3 years after the entry into force of this Directive; - (v) point h), within 4 years after the entry into force of this Directive.

-Those documents and scientific tools may take the form of guidelines.

-2. The Commission shall organize regular exchange of information, experience and best practices between Member States and, where relevant, other parties on the application of this Directive and the communication to the public of the results generated by the monitoring and the soil health assessments.
-The first exchange shall take place within three months after entry into force of the Directive.

-The Commission shall publish the results of the exchange of information, experience and best practices on these and other relevant topics, and where relevant, provide recommendations or guidelines to Member States.
+- 2. The Commission shall organize regular exchanges of information, experience and best practices between Member States and, where relevant, other stakeholders on the application of this Directive.
+The first exchange shall take place by... [three months from the entry into force of this Directive]. - The Commission shall publish the results of the exchanges of information, experience and best practices, and where relevant, provide recommendations or guidelines to Member States. - 3.
+The Commission shall facilitate cooperation between Member States to ensure, where appropriate, that neighbouring soil districts in which there are transboundary effects on soil, or with comparable soil type and land use across the border, exchange best practices, and strive to achieve coherent approach in the application of this Directive.